HuiyangYu/TGSFilter/README.md

 ```
 ## 4. FAQ
 ### 4.1 How to set min mean base quality (-q)?
-TGSFilter calculates the average quality value (meanQ) of the first 200,000 reads.
-If meanQ is greater than or equal to 25, then -q is set to 20; if meanQ is greater than or equal to 15 and less than 25, then -q is set to 10; otherwise, it is set to 7.<br>
+TGSFilter calculates the average quality value (meanQ) of the first 10,000 reads that length >= 5000 bp.
+If meanQ is greater than or equal to 25, then -q is set to 20; otherwise, it is set to 10.<br>

-The parameter '-q 20' is usually used to filter HiFi reads, while '-q 7' is typically used to filter ONT reads.<br>
+The parameter '-q 20' is usually used to filter HiFi reads, while '-q 10' is typically used to filter ONT reads.<br>

 ### 4.2 How does TGSFilter identify adapter sequences?
 TGSFilter employs three modes for identifying adapter sequences.<br>